 Here’s what I’m putting my Taiwan bucket list before I go for the first time.

-As I said in my 2018 plans post, I’m headed to Taiwan!
+As I said in my 2018 plans post, I’m headed to Taiwan for 2 weeks!
 I’m actually kind of amazed I haven’t managed to get to this country before now.
 I’ve wanted to go since I was 15 or 16 and discovered Taiwanese pop culture.
 I’m getting back to my travel roots and planning this trip more like I did when I went to Thailand and a lot less like my more haphazard planning of 2017.
 First on that list is creating a bit of a Taiwan bucket list to get myself organized and ready to go.

 But first here’s a quick list of how I’m planning this trip differently:

 - I’m not reaching out for any sponsored anything.
 Originally, I was planning on reaching out to the tourism board, individual hotels, or, even, tour companies.
 However, I don’t want to worry about tying in any sort of work with my travels in Taiwan this time around.
 I can always come back and do collaborations, but for this first trip, I really want to do it all on my own and go at my own pace.